vipashaaV321/Collaborative-Food-Recipe-Recommendation-System/README.md

 Data_Preprocessing.ipynb : It consist the file of creating user-item rating matrix and making useful database (DataFrame).

 Matrix_completion_experiment : It was a try of using SVD to complete a random user-item rating matrix.

+Baseline_estimate: It is a model based collaborative recommendation system which is implemented from scratch by deriving equations from the research paper

+MultiRound_Baseline : Multi-Round Recommendation system based on Baseline estimate